 All pet experience earned in battles is increased by 50%.

 To compensate, the Pet Battle Bonus Event buff Sign of the Critter has been reduced to 100% (was 200%).
-The net effect of this is that pet experience gained during the Pet Battle Bonus Event will remain unchanged from current values.
+The net effect of this is that the pet experience gained during the Pet Battle Bonus Event will remain unchanged from current values.

 Can’t I Just Buy a Level 25 Battle Pet?

 No. You can only purchase a max-level pet if you’ve already levelled one pet to 25 yourself.
 It will take some time to level your pet the old-fashioned way but you’ll get there.
 Here’s my power-levelling circuit for Draenor that allows you to level 2 pets each day.